sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/interleave-translation.md

 **IMPORTANT FORMATTING RULES:**

 The empty lines shown above are significant and must be retained.
 Note that there should be no empty line before `</details>` tag.
+Retain all other markdown (eg. headings) as they are.

+Are you ready?
 ```

 ### mUla not in details tag